 Being “on-target” is another way of saying being more efficient.
-No matter if an ad is served on mobile, desktop, tablet or, as my parents call it, “the telly connected to the WiFi”, data is a key component in enabling advertisers to be more efficient with their online ad spend.
+No matter if an ad is served on a mobile, desktop, tablet, or, as my parents call it, “the telly connected to the WiFi”, data is a key component in enabling advertisers to be more efficient with their online ad spend.

 On-target reach: a whole new world

 On-target reach is the number of people in your target audience reached by a campaign, and this metric is traditionally expressed as a percentage.
 You can calculate your on-target reach by dividing the on-target demographic reach by the on-target demographic population.
 Imagine that you are running a campaign targeting Londoners, and your ads reach a total of 4 million people out of an estimated 8 million people who live in London.
 In this case, your on-target reach would be 50%, as 50% of the ads delivered by your campaign reached the desired target group.

 For some reason, “50%” always seems to be the benchmark agencies work with when measuring audiences.
 It almost feels like a legacy benchmark that no one can explain why, but it’s actually incredibly unhelpful, and here’s why:

 “Suppose you’re running an online campaign targeting “Males” using first/second/third-party data and utilising technology to increase the probability of reaching Males.
 In that case, indexing at 50% is no better than “spraying and praying”.
 This is simply because 50% of the online population are Males.
 So 50% is just what you could call (and at AudienceProject, we do call) the “online incidence rate”.